macos partitionmgmt

 Disk Utility is the official built-in disk management solution for macOS.
 You can use this app to manage the multiple partitions and storage devices connected to your Mac.
 It follows the same UI design that you see on other apps from Apple, making it easy to take care of devices and partitions.

 For instance, you can create new partitions or add another volume to the container.
 You also get options to Erase, Restore, and Mount/Unmount devices.
-However, many of these options may not work if you have an unsupported drive, say NTFS.
+However, many options are intentionally disabled when the underlying file system (such as NTFS or BitLocker) is not natively writable by macOS.

 However, we use Disk Utility to fetch accurate information about connected drives most of the time.
 So, if you already have a drive with the APFS (Apple File System), or macOS Journaled file system (which are optimized for Apple devices), you may find Disk Utility just right.
 It does not require much technical expertise, either.